Fathers Are Essential

 Research shows that when a child is raised in a father-absent home, there can be long term implications for those children and consequently for society as a whole.
 According to the US Census Bureau, more than 1 in 3 (over 27 million) children live without a father in the home.
 In Washington state that number is 1 in 4 children.
 We have found that service providers are often ill equipped to effectively work with fathers, whether they are in the home or not.

 Fortunately, research shows that over the past 50 years, fathers’ role in childcare has increased almost threefold and engaged fathers have a variety of positive impacts on children, mothers and families.
-We also know from health data that almost 90% of fathers are present at the birth creating a “magic moment” for engagement and support.
-And, in Washington we have one of the highest rates of Parental acknowledgement, 88% in the country for unmarried births.
+We also know from health data that almost 80% of fathers are present at the birth creating a “magic moment” for engagement and support.

 Here is a sampling of what studies reveal: